yukinsnow/Fans-vst/README.md

 ## Usage
 Load the plugin on your DAW or run the standalone app.
-Setting the Uid by click the button in the top right corner or press Return.
+Setting the Uid by clicking the button in the top right corner or pressing Return.
 <img src="img/setting.png" alt="setting" width="300">

 ## Screenshots